 Low iron saturation occurs when the amount of iron in the blood decreases below the recommended range.
-People may also refer to this as iron deficiency.
+Measuring transferrin is one way to determine iron saturation.

 Iron saturation refers to the amount of iron that is present in the blood.
 Iron is vital for many molecular processes, including muscle metabolism, oxygen transport, and the maintenance of healthy connective tissue.